CompVis/stable-diffusion/docs/installation/INSTALL_WINDOWS.md

 - The weight file is >4 GB in size, so downloading may take a while.

-Now run the following commands from **within the stable-diffusion directory** to copy the weights file to the right place:
+Now run the following commands from **within the InvokeAI directory** to copy the weights file to the right place:

 ```
 mkdir -p models\ldm\stable-diffusion-v1